serv-eth/blog/source/articles/2023-05-29 Incident Report.md

 After reviewing the audit log, we then reviewed our team's permissions in servers where we have access to do so and removed "Manage Roles" permission from all except our founder where appropriate so any future compromise has limited damage.

 ## Future Protection
-While our team is quite familiar with various scams and attacks in the crypto space since we deal with it daily, this one was novel in that it was targeted specifically at moderators and it utilized a bookmarklet as a novel delivery mechanism.
+While our team is quite familiar with various scams and attacks in the crypto space since we deal with it daily, this one was novel in that it utilized a bookmarklet as a novel delivery mechanism.
 Our internal policy already requires 2FA for all of our members to help limit the chances of this sort of thing occurring, but unfortunately this attack vector is able to bypass 2FA requirements.
 The primary thing we will be doing internally to limit the chance of this happening again is additional training both on the specifics of this attack (bookmarklets) as well as general best practices of not doing anything that is out of the ordinary.